push-protocol/push-website/blog/2024-03-21-push-channel-of-the-week/index.md

 ### How to Opt-In to the ETH Gas Price Tracker Channel?

 You can opt-in to the ETH Gas Price Tracker at no cost (with no gas fees!) from the [ETH Gas Price Tracker Profile Page](https://app.push.org/channels/0x2B8ffb4460550Dbe8Ec1cEA9C1B61322dB56B082?utm_source=google&utm_medium=blog&utm_campaign=channel_of_week) and receive immediate on-chain updates directly linked to your chosen wallet address.

+This winds up the winner’s list for March.

+Its time to push forward into April!

+# Winners For Month - April 🏆

+## Week 1: Aave
+## Push x Aave: Get timely updates related to your loan health ⏰ and more, delivered straight to your wallet!

+### What is Aave?

+[Aave](https://aave.com/) is a decentralized non-custodial liquidity market protocol where users can participate as suppliers by providing liquidity to the market to earn a passive income, or as borrowers, by borrowing assets in a collateralized fashion.

+### What kinds of notifications does the Aave channel power?

+The Push Aave channel helps you receive crucial updates on your active loans as well as on the supply, and borrowing APYs for various tokens.

+The channel provides a special feature ✨that enables you to customize your notification preferences by setting ranges 🎚 for:
+- **Loan Health Factor** ⚖: Choose your desired health factor range to stay informed against liquidation risks.
+- **Token Supply Rate Alerts** 🌊: Choose your minimum supply APY threshold in **%** and receive instant notifications when a token lies within the set range.
+- **Token Borrow Rate Alerts**⏰: Choose your minimum borrow APY threshold in **%** and receive instant notifications when a token lies within the set range.

+### How to opt-in to the Aave Channel?

+To opt-in to the Aave channel at no cost (with no gas fees!), you can simply visit the [Aave channel profile page](https://app.push.org/channels/0xAA940b3501176af328423d975C350d0d1BaAae50?utm_source=google&utm_medium=blog&utm_campaign=channel_of_week), click on opt-in and receive immediate on-chain updates directly linked to your chosen wallet address.

 Stay tuned for the next winner! 👀